oracle/python-cx_Oracle/doc/src/aq.rst

 .. attribute:: DeqOptions.visibility

-   This attribute specifies the transactional behavior of the enqueue request.
+   This attribute specifies the transactional behavior of the dequeue request.
    It should be one of the values :data:`~cx_Oracle.DEQ_ON_COMMIT` (default) or :data:`~cx_Oracle.DEQ_IMMEDIATE`.
 This attribute is ignored when using the :data:`~cx_Oracle.DEQ_BROWSE` mode.